RasaHQ/financial-demo/data/nlu/nlu.md

 - Who is on your list?
 - who is in my list of kown recipients?
 - Can we please start over?
+- Who all can I transfer money to?
+- Who can I transfer money to?
+- Okay.
+Who can I transfer money to then?
+- can I see the list of known recipients?

 ## intent:help
 - help